maths/moodle-qtype_stack/doc/en/Developer/Response_processing.md

 # Response processing

+This document is a work in progress as we move from STACK 2 to STACK 3.
+We may not implement the design proposed here.

 This document describes how STACK processes the student's attempt at a question, and describes the purpose and interactions between different parts of the database tables.

 This document is intended for developers only.

 The reasons why this design was adopted are given in the page on [question state caching](Question_state_caching.md).